aabbtree77/esp32-vpn/README.md

 > “An operating system is a collection of things that don't fit into a language. <br>
 There shouldn't be one.”<br> &ndash; Dan Ingalls

+> “...the bullshit piled up so fast... you needed wings to stay above it.”<br> &ndash; Apocalypse Now, 1979

 <table align="center">
     <tr>
     <th align="center"> ESP32 as an MQTT Client in the Context of IoT</th>